plantbreeding/BrAPI/Specification/README.md

 The datafiles key contains a list of strings.
 The empty list should be returned if no datafiles are present.

-The payload data is contained in a key called "result".
-This should usually contain a list; pagination will happen over items in this list.
+The payload data is contained in a key called "result", containing an object with the response.
+If there is a paginated response, a "data" key will be present, with a list value, which will be paginated over (showing pageSize elements of the currentPage).

 Additional documentation is in the [GitHub wiki](https://github.com/plantbreeding/documentation/wiki).
 See especially the [Best Practices and Conventions]